bulletmark/pacpush/README.md

 your normal user passes on SSH_AUTH_SOCK so that the remote root ssh session authenticates against your personal ssh key.

+For rsync/ssh configuration convenience, `rsync` and `ssh` commands run by root are specified with your personal user's ssh configuration file `~/.ssh/config` if it exists (and unless you specify an explicit ssh config file for pacpush usage as described in the next section).
+Note `rsync` and `ssh` commands run on behalf of root user explicitly specify target `root@host` so that any `User` specification in your personal ssh configuration for any host is ignored.

 ## CONFIGURATION FILE

 The default configuration file is installed to